[ALERT] Smishing Scams On The Rise

 Category: Mobile , Security

-Scammers and other cyber-crooks are endlessly adaptable, switching to new attack vectors as rapidly as users catch on to old ones.
-One of the “new” vectors is actually many years old, but it’s achieving some prominence now as mobile phones have become nearly ubiquitous and users have raised their guards against email phishing scams.
+Scammers and other cyber-criminals are endlessly adaptable, switching to new attack vectors as rapidly as users catch on to old ones.
+Most users have raised their guards against email phishing scams, but “smishing” - a mashup of SMS and phishing - is a growing threat due to the ubiquity of mobile phones.
 Read on for the scoop, and how to protect yourself from “smishing” attacks...

 What is Smishing?